-Draft Quaternary map, soon to be released (Lusardi, et al. in press)

-MGS Publications, Mapping, and Databases

-MGS is fulfilling its role primarily through 1:100,000 and 1:500,000 mapping of surficial geology, bedrock geology, subsurface geology, bedrock topography, and sediment thickness.
+The new state Quaternary map, S-23 (Lusardi, et al. 2019) MGS Publications, Mapping, and Databases MGS is fulfilling its role primarily through 1:100,000 and 1:500,000 mapping of surficial geology, bedrock geology, subsurface geology, bedrock topography, and sediment thickness.
 The geological mapping is first published as authored and peer-reviewed geological maps, and is also being assembled as a 2-resolution, layered set of databases that includes the offshore, that underlies bathymetric and soil mapping, and that is as compatible as possible with neighbors.
 Efforts to refine stratigraphic nomenclature are ongoing.
 Progressively more seamless geological polygons, at 1:100,000 and 1:500,000, are tending to have thickness indicated, while properties, heterogeneity, and uncertainty will gradually be more specified.
 Parsing of legends, to facilitate queries, is using broadly accepted, well-defined terminology, to facilitate inference of properties.
-A layered 1:500,000 state bedrock geologic map is largely complete, although for Precambrian layers the thickness and underlying geology have not yet been specified, while a new state Quaternary geology map is near publication.
+A layered 1:500,000 state bedrock geologic map is now complete, with mapping of thickness and underlying geology for Precambrian layers completed in 2020, and a new state Quaternary geology map in 2019.
 New 1:100,000 mapping is being completed as County Geologic Atlases, is meant to be complete statewide within a decade or so, and is focused on societal needs, with an emphasis on groundwater protection and management, while taking a broad approach.
 Where required to resolve issues, 1:24,000 mapping is conducted.
 The geological mapping is accompanied by associated spatial databases.
-The publication database, which is spatial through publication footprints, includes nearly 50,000 pages, and 700 scanned maps, both searchable and web accessible.
+The publication database, which is spatial through publication footprints, includes over 50,000 pages, and 700 scanned maps, both searchable and web accessible.
 Geological databases include field observations, drillhole data, karst features, as well as sediment texture and lithology.
 Geological collections include cuttings, geochemical samples, hand samples, sediment samples, and thin sections.
-Geophysical databases include borehole geophysics, gravity, magnetic, rock properties, and soundings; geochemical databases include groundwater, soil, and soil parent material;

-geochronological databases are in development.
-MGS coordinates with the DNR drill core library and mineral exploration document archive, the Bell Museum fossil collection, and the DNR aquifer properties database.
+Geophysical databases include borehole geophysics, gravity, magnetic, rock properties, and soundings; geochemical databases include groundwater, soil, and soil parent material; geochronological databases are in development.
+MGS coordinates with the DNR drill core library and mineral exploration document archive, the Bell Museum fossil collection now stored in Ohio, and the DNR aquifer properties database.
+County Geologic Atlas Program County Geologic Atlases provide information essential to sustainable management of groundwater resources, for applications such as aquifer management, groundwater modeling, monitoring, permitting, remediation, water allocation, well construction, and wellhead protection.
+Atlases define aquifer properties and boundaries, as well as the connection of aquifers to the land surface and to surface water resources.
+They also provide a broad range of information on county geology, mineral resources such as construction materials, and natural history.
+The atlases thus are also useful to consultants, exploration efforts, educators, and the public.
+A complete atlas consists of a Part A prepared by MGS that includes the water well database and 1:100,000 scale geologic maps showing properties and distribution of sediments and rocks in the subsurface, and a Part B constructed by DNR that includes maps of water levels in aquifers, direction of groundwater flow, water chemistry, and sensitivity to pollution.
+Atlases in most cases are initiated by a request from a county and an offer to provide in-kind service.
+A User's Guide to Geologic Atlases helps non-geologists understand the information products and their uses.
+Atlases are available in print, or in digital formats, including pdfs and GIS files.
+Planning and Progress MGS priorities have been specified by a series of broadly consultative State resource planning exercises.